Pringled/pyversity/README.md

     diversity=0.5 # Diversity parameter (higher values prioritize diversity) )

-# Get the indicices of the diversified result
+# Get the indices of the diversified result
 diversified_indices = diversified_result.indices
 ```

-The returned `DiversificationResult` can be used to access the diversified `indices`, as well as the `marginal gains` of the selected strategy and other useful info.
+The returned `DiversificationResult` can be used to access the diversified `indices`, as well as the `selection_scores` of the selected strategy and other useful info.
 The strategies are extremely fast and scalable: this example runs in 0.0001s.

 ## Supported Strategies